 - If you find this specific entry, right-click on it and select Delete

 - Close all the opened apps and restart your PC to see if it fixed the issue.

-- Click on three dots icon in the top right corner of Chrome > open Settings
+- Click on the three dots icon in the top right corner of Chrome and open Settings.

 - Click Reset settings and wait for the process to commence.